 The external environment for his decision was far from ideal, but he says he feels confident he made the right choice.
 Ultimately it came down to relationships.
 Head coach Scott Pera provided a level of comfort that made Evee confident he was ready to head to Texas.

 “I felt Rice was a great place where I can be challenged academically and athletically,” Evee said.

 Evee was the Southern Conference Freshman of the Year this past season, leading VMI with 12.6 points per game.
 He shot 36.2 percent from three, building upon a strong track record of success from deep.
 Evee set a single-season record in high school with 104 made three-pointers.
 Shooting is his strong suit, making him a perfect fit for what Pera wants to build at Rice.

 On the court, Evee prides himself as being a “team first” player who promises to bring a winning attitude to South Main.
 Rice basketball will need a facilitator in the future with the graduation of Ako Adams.
-As soon as he’s able, Evee is ready to step in and fill that role at Rice.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+As soon as he’s able, Evee is ready to step in and fill that role at Rice.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.